I use applied microeconomic methods to study overlapping issues in international development, agriculture, health, nutrition, and cannabis policy.

 Published Papers

 Namingit, S., Blankneau, W. and B. Schwab.
 Sick and Tell: A field experiment analyzing the effects of an illness-related employment gap on the callback rate.
-Journal of Economic Behavior and Organization (in-press)
+Journal of Economic Behavior and Organization 185(May): 865-882 [Working Paper version]

 Gajigo, O. & Schwab, B. The rhythm of the rains: Seasonal effects on child health in The